Skip to main content

 • Failed: Authentication or connection failed

-4. Return to the inspector - it will detect the completed auth
+4. Return to the inspector - it will automatically detect the completed auth

 Custom Headers